nexusformat/definitions/manual/source/classes/contributed_definitions/em-structure.rst

         A base class to represent the component of an electron microscope which realizes a controlled deflection (and eventually shift, blanking, and/or descanning) of the electron beam to illuminate the specimen in a controlled manner.
 This can be used to document the scan pattern.

     :ref:`NXspectrum`:
-        Base class and specializations comparable to NXimage_set but for storing spectra.
+        Base class and specializations comparable to NXimage but for storing spectra.
 Specialized base classes should use controlled vocabulary items as prefixes such as **eels** electron energy loss spectroscopy, **xray** X-ray spectroscopy (EDS/STEM, EDX, SEM/EDX, SEM/EDS), **auger** Auger spectroscopy, or **cathodolum** for cathodoluminescence spectra.

 Method-specific concepts and their usage in application definitions
 ###################################################################